Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 You can read books, watch YouTube videos, listen to songs, or watch emails.
 Infinite options are available.
 LingQ lessons also contain real-time transcripts and examples of context.

 Pricing: LingQ’s free plan offers basic lessons and features.
 You can choose between Premium and Premium Plus for paid services.
-According to the plan and duration selected, the price ranges from $7.99 to $39.99 per month.
+According to the plan and duration selected, the price ranges from $7.99 to $39.99 monthly.

 23. Mango Languages

-This app helps you learn Korean simply and practically.
+This app helps you learn Korean practically.
 Mango Languages aims to teach practical phrases that can be used in everyday situations.

 In this app, learners practice listening to audio pronunciations of words and phrases, recording their own and comparing them with the audio version.
 Then, you can repeat until you get the hang of the word.